RedBrumbler/BMBFCustomSabers/README.md

 <!---**These guides are RedBrumbler's guides**--->

-# Guide to Making Custom Sabers for BeatOn
+# Guide to Making Custom Sabers for BMBF

-### @RedBrumbler#6295 ‘s (or u/RedBrumbler) Guide to making custom sabers for the BeatOn Asset replacement mod
+### @RedBrumbler#6295 ‘s (or u/RedBrumbler) Guide to making custom sabers for the BMBF Asset replacement mod

 **CoEdited by Yuuki#0802**

-# At this point in time BeatOn is discontinued, only if you have beat saber version 1.3.0p2 or earlier will you be able to have mods!
+# At this point in time BMBF is discontinued, only if you have beat saber version 1.3.0p2 or earlier will you be able to have mods!

 #### DISCLAIMER: Making custom sabers / getting custom sabers to work may require you to reset your assets (thus making you sort your songs again) multiple times, so losing all your song data is not uncommon, I am not responsible for you needing to reset your assets so don't complain about it to me